coderrio/Coderr.Documentation/docs/starting-up/index.md

 ![](reported.png)

-In case codeRR could not see the attempted exception, please contact us at [help@coderr.io](help@coderr.io) so that we can assist and investigate what went wrong.
+In case codeRR could not detect your attempted exception, please contact us at [help@coderr.io](help@coderr.io) so that we can assist and investigate what went wrong.